Informative Path Planning with Guaranteed Estimation Uncertainty: Near-Optimal Informative Path Planning

 In our experiments, we use a faster heuristic TSP routine.
-Starting from an empty path, we estimate path-length increases using a fast incremental heuristic (Algorithm~\ref{alg:approx-route-increment} in the Appendix).
-After selecting each solution sensing location via the GCB ratio, we invoke a full TSP solver to update the path.
-This strategy improves runtime while retaining solution quality.
+Give the current solution path, we estimate the routing cost increase upon adding a candidate sensing location using a fast heuristic (see Algorithm~\ref{alg:approx-route-increment} in the Appendix).
+Once a location is selected via the GCB ratio, we invoke a full TSP solver to refine the path.
+This hybrid strategy significantly reduces runtime while maintaining high solution quality.